“The difficulty in science is often not so much how to make the discovery but rather to know that one has made it.” – J.D. Bernal

 Results: Cardiac coherence was achieved in all participants, and the increase in coherence ratio was significant post-HRVB training.
 Significant improvements in the information processing indicators were achieved.
 Degree of increase in coherence was the likely mediator of cognitive improvement.

-Conclusion: Cardiac coherence is an index of strength of control of parasympathetic cardiac deceleration in an individual that has cardinal importance for the individual’s attention and affect regulation.
+Conclusion: Cardiac coherence is an index of the strength of control of parasympathetic cardiac deceleration in an individual that has cardinal importance for the individual’s attention and affect regulation.

 The Effect of a Biofeedback-based Stress Management Tool on Physician Stress: A Randomized Controlled Clinical Trial